futres/fovt/README.md

 # FuTRES Ontology of Vertebrate Traits (FOVT)

 This ontology is to map measureable vertebrate traits.
-We leverage the BCO (http://www.obofoundry.org/ontology/bco.html) to link observations of individual specimens to their trait values.
+We leverage the BioCollections Ontology ([BCO](http://purl.obofoundry.org/ontology/bco.owl)) to link observations of individual specimens to their trait values.
+Traits are defined in the Ontology of Biological Attributes ([OBA](http://purl.obofoundry.org/ontology/oba.owl))

-More information can be found at http://obofoundry.org/ontology/fovt
+More information on the ontology can be found at http://obofoundry.org/ontology/fovt (once ontology is registered).

+More information on FuTRES is available at https://futres.org/.

 ## Versions